 The Story

-My name is John Gallagher, and you need to know who I am because it is my personal experience at the center of the company that you may want to know about in detail.
-As a sophomore in college in 1968, I enlisted in the U. S. Army Reserves; six months later, I was trained to be a Combat Medic.
+My name is John Gallagher, and you need to know who I am because of my personal experience, which is central to Clean Bite’s existence.
+As a sophomore in college in 1968, I enlisted in the U.S. Army Reserves; six months later, I was trained to be a Combat Medic.
 After returning home, I was assigned to different hospitals as my duty stations for monthly drills.

-In 1970 my duty station was Walson Armey Hospital, Fort Dix, NJ, where I was assigned to an amputee ward.
-One weekend about six months into that duty, I was given one patient to care for and told not to leave him until relieved.
+In 1970, my duty station was Walson Armey Hospital, Fort Dix, NJ, where I was assigned to an amputee ward.
+One weekend, about six months into that duty, I was given one patient to care for and told not to leave him until relieved.
 He was curtained off in the corner of the ward from the other 120 or so patients.
 My patient was an 18-year-old soldier who had lost both arms at the shoulder and both legs at the hips.

-That weekend I did all that I was trained to do, and I did it with care and concern.
-Neither of us was there, my patient was what I would call consciously catatonic, and I could not utter a sentence.
+That weekend, I did all that I was trained to do, and I did it with care and concern.
+Neither of us was there; my patient was what I would call consciously catatonic, and I could not utter a sentence.
 There was nothing from a simple hello or good morning that I could say that was not insulting to whatever he had in mind.
 I left that weekend knowing that I would never forget him and realizing that he had just changed my life because I had never before failed so badly as a human being.

 I never discussed that incident with anyone.
 Then, weeks later, I was on a trip from St. Louis to Philadelphia, and all I wanted to do was brush my teeth.
 As I contemplated what I would need to accomplish that, I thought about my patients who, if they missed brushing their teeth before breakfast came, the time had passed.
 Moreover, they would not ask a medic to do it throughout the day.